Bozo the Clown: Detroit/Windsor

 Bozo first came to Detroit in 1958 on WWJ-TV channel 4.
 Bob McNea, who worked as a clown in various circuses, including the Shrine Circus, was hired to play Bozo.
-McNea's Bozo became very popular, expanding to two shows a day, and becoming the first children's program in Detroit to switch to color.
+McNea's Bozo became popular, expanding to two shows a day, and becoming the first children's program in Detroit to switch to color.
 However, there was friction with Larry Harmon.
 McNea played the character in a more genteel and subdued way than Harmon's playbook required, and McNea did the show without a live audience.
 After years of increasing the franchise fee, WWJ-TV ended the contract with Harmon in 1967.
 WWJ-TV kept McNea, who created his own clown character Oopsy, which continued on WWJ-TV until 1979.
-McNea then took Oopsy to CKCO-TV in Ontario where he continued for another 15 years.
+McNea then took Oopsy to CKCO-TV in Kitchener, Ontario where he continued for another 15 years.

-Meanwhile, across the Detroit River in Windsor, CKLW-TV channel 9 picked up the Bozo franchise in 1967.
-Popular local talent Jerry Booth was tapped to play Bozo, but he only did the role for a couple months.
+Meanwhile, across the Detroit River in Windsor, Ontario CKLW-TV channel 9 picked up the Bozo franchise in 1967.
+Popular local talent Jerry Booth was tapped to play Bozo, but he only did the role for a few months.
 He was replaced by local disc jockey and radio program director Art Cervi, who was the definitive Bozo to Detroit families.
 Now titled Bozo's Big Top, Cervi was joined by Larry Thompson as red-suited, turban wearing Mr. Whoodini, who had hosted his own children's show Magic Shoppe, as his sidekick.
 Also on the show was piano player Mr. Calliope, played by Wally Townsend.